TritonDataCenter/rfd/rfd/0099/README.md

 In the end, I decided to implement dynamic declaration due to the increase in flexibility.

+### Triggered Metrics
+Traditionally, metrics are collected continuously and synchronously.
+For example, whenever a user makes a GET request, a counter to track HTTP requests is incremented.
+This makes sense for lightweight things, like counting HTTP requests, but doesn't work well for remote instrumentation.
+Remote instrumentation might mean that we are trying to collect metrics from a Postgres instance running on another machine, for instance.
+Instrumenting something like Postgres would require us to make a network request, and may involve some heavy lifting on the Postgres side as well depending on what type of information we're trying to retrieve.

+To provide for this use case, we'll introduce the notion of 'triggered metrics.'
+A triggered metric can take two forms:
+1. A metric that is observed only once metrics are scraped
+2. A metric that is observed once in a while

+An example of 1) could be a Gauge for the amount of free RAM on a system.
+The amount of RAM that was free 10 seconds ago doesn't matter.
+The amount of RAM that is free when we make our collection is what we want.

+An example of 2) could be a Counter for the total number of records stored in a Postgres table.
+Something like that may involve a SQL query being run, and we may only want coarse time granularity for such an operation (i.e. every couple minutes).
+Note that this could also be implemented as an example of 1).

+To accomplish this, the `collect()` function will be asynchronous.
+An API will be provided that allows a user to register a metric with a scheduled collection period.
+Further implementation details have to be worked out.

 ### Children are leaf collectors
 Children cannot be created from children.
 That is, a user can't call .gauge() on a Counter to create a child Gauge.